 Tendonitis is a prevalent injury in dancing and cheerleading.
 It happens when the tendons, the fibrous cords that connect the muscles to the bones, become inflamed or irritated.
 The repetitive motions found in cheerleading and dancing, such as jumping and landing, kicks, and turns, can cause the tendons to become overworked and inflamed.
 The most common areas that are affected are the Achilles tendon and the rotator cuff joint in the shoulder.
 Athletes that participate in such sports are required to exert a lot of force on their joints and repetitive motions, which can make them more susceptible to tendonitis.

 Symptoms of this injury include pain, discomfort, and stiffness in the affected area, which can significantly impact an athlete's performance.
 Treatment options may involve rest, applying ice to reduce inflammation, using over-the-counter anti-inflammatory medication, or physical therapy to improve flexibility and strengthen the affected area.
 It is crucial to take preventative measures such as warming up adequately and cooling down after activity to minimize the risk of getting tendonitis.

 By seeking early medical attention and following proper preventative measures following an injury, athletes can reduce the risk of injury and stay healthy while pursuing their athletic passion and goals.

-If you are suffering from a sports-related injury, contact board-certified orthopaedic surgeon and sports medicine specialist, Dr. Michael Rytel at Michael Rytel M.D.
-Orthopaedic Surgery and Sports Medicine for personalized care to get you back to the sport you love.
-Schedule a free consultation directly from our website today!
+If you are suffering from a sports-related injury, contact board-certified orthopaedic surgeon and specialist, at and Sports Medicine for personalized care to get you back to the sport you love. directly from our website today!